Resource types

 • top_p float, optional - Nucleus sampling parameter

-• top_k int, optional - Top-k sampling parameter
+• top_k int, optional - Top-k sampling parameter (must be between 0 and 100)

 • frequency_penalty float, optional - Frequency penalty for repetition